jpotts/alfresco-rule-management/README.md

 1. Create a REST API to help with these rule management tasks
 1. Modify the Share rule configuration UI with additional rule management functionality
 1. Create a new admin console page for bulk rule management
+1. Provide an API that returns a JSON representation of a rule

 All of these goals are works-in-progress, although enough has been done already to make this add-on useful in its current state.